Paul2708/browser-party-games/README.md

 ## Singleplayer Games

 Next to multiplayer games, this section lists games that can be played alone.
+However, most of the games can be played against each other by measuring time or comparing scores.

 - **[Abyssal Shadows](https://byxtogo.itch.io/abyssalshadows)**
   > Sei schneller als dein Schatten und erreiche das Ziel ohne gefangen zu werden.